Volunteering improved Andy’s mental health and reshaped his career

 Andy Hay’s mental health took a hit in 2019.
 Unable to enjoy his job, Andy decided to take a break and engage in talking therapy.
 This decision eventually led to the Volunteer to Career programme.
 Andy’s journey has been remarkable, and we recently caught up with him to learn more about his experience.

 I used to manage NHS laboratories and mortuaries looking after a lot of different personalities in pressurised environments.
 By August 2019 I wasn’t enjoying work.
 It was really stressful, so I took early retirement and decided to focus on my mental health.
 Originally, I planned on travelling, but then Covid hit, and we all went into lockdown.
 I kept up with the therapy though and began thinking about what I could do next.
 So, I got very into learning about mental health and the ways it can affect us and got in touch with the Mental Health Foundation.
-That led me to Rania Adams, a volunteer manager with Central and North West London NHS Foundation Trust and I started volunteering for the Check in and Chat service in February 2022.
+That led me to Ania Adams, a volunteer manager with Central and North West London NHS Foundation Trust and I started volunteering for the Check in and Chat service in February 2022.

 Checked in to chat